neutralinojs/neutralinojs.github.io/docs/api/os.md

 #### *function success(data)*

-function that will be fired when connection is successful with Neutralino server. `data` is json content that has content as per below.
+function will be fired when connection is successful with Neutralino server. `data` is json content that has content as per below.

 #### *function error()*